KestrelComputer/kestrel-3-users-guide/manuscript/chapter-1.md

 If `sf` can be run successfully, you'll see the SwiftForth banner, and it will wait for your input.
 Type `bye` to exit the interpreter.

 If you do not see the banner, or you get an error message, chances are your distribution does not have 32-bit compatibility enabled.
-The following instructions should be invoked at this time to turn it on:
+If you're running **Ubuntu 14 or earlier**, the following instructions should be invoked at this time to turn it on.
+These instructions *will not* work for Ubuntu 15 or later.
+As soon as I learn more about how to enable support for 32-bit software in these later versions of Ubuntu, I'll list the steps here.

     sudo bash
     dpkg --add-architecture i386